 Tampere & Häme

-The Republic of Karelia) stretches from not far north of St Petersburg to the Arctic Circle - more than half of it is forest, and fully a quarter is water, including nearly all of Lake Onega and half of Lake Ladoga, the two largest lakes in Europe.
+The Republic of Karelia stretches from not far north of St Petersburg to the Arctic Circle - more than half of it is forest, and fully a quarter is water, including nearly all of Lake Onega and half of Lake Ladoga, the two largest lakes in Europe.

 Oulu, Kainuu & Koillismaa

 Little known beyond the Baltic, this sweeping archipelago is a curious geopolitical entity that belongs to Finland, speaks Swedish, but has its own parliament, flies its own flag proudly from every pole, and issues its own national stamps.
+There are over 6000 islands, although many of these are small mounds of granite rising centimetres above the sea.

 The historic castle and cathedral point to the city’s rich cultural history when it was capital; but contemporary Turku, a European Capital of Culture in 2011, fizzes with museums, experimental art and a hectic festival calendar.
+It has its own TV station, and several of Finland’s writers and artists call it home.

 West of Helsinki